Boat on water below buildings

 How to See the Best of Porto in Three Days

-2. Eat locally near your Hotel for breakfast
+2. Eat locally near your Hotel for breakfast.

-3. Walk and explore more of Porto on foot
+3. Walk and explore more of Porto on foot.

-4. Try the restaurants across the river
+4. Try the restaurants across the river.

-5. Enjoy the evening nightlife of Porto
+5. Enjoy the evening nightlife of Porto.

 Getting to Porto from the Airport

-Take the Metro line (light rail) into the city centre for about 4.50.
-The trip takes an hour due to 15 stops along the way.
+You can take the Metro Line Purple (light rail) into the city centre for about €4.50.
+Our trip took an hour due to 15 stops, which normally takes 35 minutes.

 Luckily, our stop was about 1km from Hotel Menfiz on Ria da Firmeza, our base for the next three days.